Chiropractors Cry Foul

-Chiropractors claim their care—spinal manipulation—for most spinal problems has been proven to be faster, safer, cheaper with longer lasting results according to many worldwide researchers, including a federal guideline issued by the US Public Health Service.
+Chiropractors claim their care—spinal manipulation—for most spinal problems has been proven to be faster, safer, cheaper with longer-lasting results according to many worldwide researchers, including a federal guideline issued by the US Public Health Service.
 The findings of this 1994 comprehensive study by a 23 member panel of medical experts headed by an orthopedic surgeon stunned the medical profession so much so that the orthopedic society filed an unsuccessful injunction to prohibit its release.
-The panel’s extensive two-year study of 4,000 articles from the National Library of Medicine gave the chiropractic profession its first ever stamp of approval by the federal government.
+The panel’s extensive two-year study of 4,000 articles from the National Library of Medicine gave the chiropractic profession its first-ever stamp of approval by the federal government.
 Nonetheless, chiropractors say this report has been virtually ignored in medical circles.

 Not only is spinal manipulation now listed in the federal guideline as a “Proven Treatment,” but the panel shocked the medical profession when it also stated that back surgery was effective in only one in 100 cases of low back problems.
-The panel also stated that most treatments rendered by physical therapists gave short-term relief at best and were also expensive, and the panel warned patients about the side-effects of drugs for low back pain.
-Traditional chiropractors typically adjust spinal “subluxations” (slight joint misalignment/dysfunction) by use of their hands to remove pressure on spinal joints, nerves and disks, thereby reducing pain, swelling and spasm.
+The panel also stated that most treatments rendered by physical therapists gave short-term relief at best and were also expensive, and the panel warned patients about the side effects of drugs for low back pain.
+Traditional chiropractors typically adjust spinal “subluxations” (slight joint misalignment/dysfunction) by use of their hands to remove pressure on spinal joints, nerves, and disks, thereby reducing pain, swelling, and spasm.

-This change of opinion about low back pain treatments didn’t come as a surprise the chiropractic profession.
+This change of opinion about low back pain treatments didn’t come as a surprise to the chiropractic profession.
 Chiropractors have long claimed that most back pain occurs from misalignment or dysfunction of the 137 joints in the spinal column.
 In fact, recent MRI medical research has shown disk abnormalities in patients with no back pain, making experts conclude that disk pathologies are not the cause of most back pain.
 In other words, chiropractors have long held that you don’t slip disks, but you do slip joints, which explains why spinal manipulation has worked so well to help suffering patients while disk surgery has failed in most cases.

 Yet little progress for chiropractic’s inclusion in mainstream medical care has resulted from these exhaustive studies, which confuses most chiropractors.
 With healthcare costs skyrocketing and the overall failure of drugs and back surgeries, many chiropractors feel their treatments could lower these escalating costs, and recent statistics support their contention.

-Currently, back problems are the second-leading reason for patient visits to all doctors, and back pain is the third-leading reason for hospital admissions and the leading reasons for surgeries.
+Currently, back problems are the second-leading reason for patient visits to all doctors, and back pain is the third-leading reason for hospital admissions and the leading reason for surgeries.
 Low back pain is the leading cause of disability for those under 45, second overall only to vascular disease for all Americans.
-Many experts estimate the costs resulting from back treatments and disability costs range upwards to $75 billion dollars alone in the US, and over $100 billion worldwide.
+Many experts estimate the costs resulting from back treatments and disability costs range upwards to $75 billion dollars alone in the US and over $100 billion worldwide.
 Most shocking to chiropractors is that US surgeons do four times more back surgeries than any other country.
 And this is the bane of their dilemma.